-In 2017, I started postdoctoral research with the support of a Faculty Research Grant from the Stevanovich Institute on the Formation of Knowledge (2018–20), and I began collaborating with Benoît Roux and Giovanni Ciccotti (University of Rome, La Sapienza), who have been crucial in orienting me towards computer simulations.
-I then joined the Neubauer Collegium for Culture and Society as a research fellow (2019–21).
-A notable work produced in that period boasted a collaboration with Martin Karplus (Harvard University).
-In fall 2020, I was awarded the prize for best communication in the History of Physics at the 106th National Conference of the Italian Physical Society, and I accepted an offer to join the faculty of the Department of History of Science, Technology and Medicine at Peking University, where I am currently an assistant professor in the history of science.
+In 2017, I started postdoctoral research with the support of a Faculty Research Grant from the University of Chicago’s Institute on the Formation of Knowledge (2018-2020).
+There I began collaborating with Professors Benoît Roux and Giovanni Ciccotti (University of Rome “La Sapienza”), who were instrumental in orienting me toward computer simulations, thereby reconnecting me with the history of contemporary physics and my background in condensed matter.
+I then joined the Neubauer Collegium for Culture and Society as a research fellow (2019-2021).
+A notable work produced in that period boasted a collaboration with Prof. Martin Karplus (Harvard University).
+In fall 2020, I was awarded the prize for best communication in the History of Physics at the 106th National Congress of the Italian Physical Society, and I accepted an offer to join the faculty of the Department of History of Science, Technology and Medicine at Peking University, where I am currently an assistant professor of history of science.